ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-arch-ovw.md

 The cost of building an on-premises BCDR infrastructure can be high.
 When you use {{site.data.keyword.cloud_notm}}, you pay for the use of BCDR infrastructure during those times when the primary infrastructure is down or when you require a small pilot during normal operations for a quick Recovery Time Objective (RTO) during a disaster event.

 Having a unified Horizon 7 architecture across the primary site on-premises and the BCDR site on {{site.data.keyword.cloud_notm}} makes the failover process simple.
-You can also deploy Cloud Pod Architecture across multiple {{site.data.keyword.CloudDataCents_notm}}} for BCDR Deployment Architecture for Horizon 7.
+You can also deploy Cloud Pod Architecture across multiple {{site.data.keyword.cloud_notm}} data centers for BCDR Deployment Architecture for Horizon 7.

 ## Understanding key components of Horizon 7
 {: #horizon-arch-ovw-key-comp}